code61/short_format_notes/_sessions/c4s3/1_intro_to_mongo.md

 MongoDB is a *NOSQL*, or *document-based*, database.
 In the past, the more traditional style *SQL*, or *relational*, databases were used in most applications.
 NOSQL databases have risen in popularity in the last year or two, in part due to their ability to offer increased performance in certain common scenarios, by allowing developers to bend the rigid SQL database structures.
 We will go into this in slightly more depth later in the course.
 For the time being, with data we're storing in the next few sessions it won't make much difference whether our db is SQL or NOSQL.

+### Using Mongoid

+Mongoid is a ruby library that allows you to interface with MongoDB.
+The idea is very simple - you can think of Mongoid as mapping **classes** in your application to **tables** in the database.
+Take a look at the following example:

+{% highlight ruby %}
+class Athlete
+  include Mongoid::Document

+  field :name,    type: String
+  field :country, type: String
+  field :age,     type: Integer
+  field :height,  type: Integer
+  field :weight,  type: Integer
+  field :sex,     type: String
+  field :dob,     type: Time
+  field :gold,    type: Integer
+  field :silver,  type: Integer
+  field :bronze,  type: Integer
+  field :sport,   type: Integer
+  field :events,  type: Array

+  def total_medals
+    bronze + silver + bronze
+  end
+end
+{% endhighlight %}

+This is fairly similar to the classes we looked at last week - we have data and methods that act on the data.
+The two different parts are:

+* `include Mongoid::Document`: this activates this class as a mongoid-enabled class.
+* The `field :name, type: String` etc.: these setup the getting and setting methods that we had to do by hand last week, and tell mongoid what sort of object it is, which is useful for storage purposes.

+You can use this class like this:
+{% highlight ruby %}
+a = Athlete.new
+a.name    = "Michael Phelps"
+a.country = "US"
+a.sport   = "Swimming"
+a.gold    = 2
+a.silver  = 2
+a.bronze  = 0

+a.name         #=> "Michael Phelps"
+a.total_medals #=> 4
+{% endhighlight %}

+This is not that exciting - we could have done all this last week.
+It gets more interesting when we start using some of the extra methods that Mongoid has added to the `Athlete` class:

+{% highlight ruby %}
+# Let's save Michael in the database
+a.save    #=> true

+# How many athletes do we have?
+Athlete.count  #=> 1

+# Let's pull Michael out again
+a = Athlete.first #=> #<Athlete _id: 5315dec6de9c928a02001c9c, name: "Michael Phelps", country: "US", gold: 2, silver: 2, bronze: 0, sport: "Swimming">

+# or
+a = Athlete.find_by(:name => "Michael Phelps") #=> #<Athlete _id: 5315dec6de9c928a02001c9c, name: "Michael Phelps", country: "US", gold: 2, silver: 2, bronze: 0, sport: "Swimming">

+{% endhighlight %}

 ### Starting MongoDB